Historic Detroit

 Members left asking, 'Y?'

-It was sold in October 1996 for $5 million, more than five times its assessed value of $990,800, but close to the fair market value set by an appraiser for the Stadium Authority.
+The building was sold in October 1996 for $5 million, more than five times its assessed value of $990,800, but close to the fair market value set by an appraiser for the Stadium Authority.
+But this wasn’t an abandoned eyesore or underutilized building.
 When it closed Jan.
-30, 1997 -- a 88 years and 29 days after it opened -- it had 1,000 members and 60 residents living in its 120 rooms.
+30, 1997 -- 88 years and 29 days after it opened -- the downtown Y had 1,000 members and 60 residents living in its then-120 rooms.

 "In the Y's last days, it wasn't the exercise that kept them coming back," the Detroit Free Press wrote the morning after the closure.
 "It was the camaraderie."